hpe-storage/co-deployments/helm/charts/hpe-csi-driver/README.md

   password: admin
 ```

-Tweak any additional parmeters to suit the environment or as prescribed by HPE.
+Tweak any additional parameters to suit the environment or as prescribed by HPE.

 ### Installing the chart